thirdweb-dev/typescript-sdk/docs/sdk.tokenerc721contract.mintbatchto.md

 ## Remarks

-Mint many NFTs at once to a specified wallet.
+Mint many unique NFTs at once to a specified wallet.

 ## Example